catalinii/minisatip/README.md

 	* eg: -H 5:50 - set thresholds to 5ms (UDP) and 50ms (TCP)

 * -i --priority prio: set the DVR thread priority to prio

+* -k Emulate pids=all when the hardware does not support it, on enigma boxes is enabled by default

 * -l specifies the modules comma separated that will have increased verbosity, logging to stdout in foreground mode or in /tmp/minisatip.log when a daemon